Glacier National Park: Guide for First Time Visitors

 Whitefish Lake State Park

-The campground is located right on the lake with direct access from the campground.
+The Whitefish Lake State Park Campground is located right on the lake with direct access from the campground.
 It is also conveniently located ~2.5 miles from downtown Whitefish.
 The only downside to staying here is that there is a train track that runs right next to the campground.
 Honestly, it did wake us up when we were staying there, but there was no other availability around Glacier when we were there so we made it work and we still had a really great visit!
-Just maybe bring some earplugs. :)
+Just maybe bring some earplugs.

 Wayfarers State Park Campground